Market research is available as a service to help any company, service provider, individual or organisation make better, more informed…

 If you are searching for the leading market research companies in London, Birmingham and the South West then you have come to the right place.

-Turquoise Thinking Ltd is a highly experienced full-service market research agency serving clients all across the UK including Devon, Cornwall, Somerset, Dorset, Home Counties, East and West Midlands, Wales, London, East Anglia, Liverpool, Manchester, Newcastle and Scotland.
+Turquoise Thinking Ltd is a highly experienced full-service market research agency serving clients all across the UK including Devon, Cornwall, Somerset, Dorset, Home Counties, East Midlands and West Midlands, Birmingham, Manchester, Liverpool, Wales, London, East Anglia, Liverpool, Manchester, Newcastle, Edinburgh, Glasgow, Aberdeen, Dundee, Inverness and the whole of Scotland.
 As a cross-sector market research company our fieldworkers conduct research in any UK location and we regularly conduct focus groups and face to face interviews the length and breadth of the country.

 Our other expert marketing research services include an in-house 15 seat CATi unit for conducting telephone interviewing and telephone depth interviews, hall testing, new product development research, product and pack testing, advertising awareness, audience and database segmentation, desk research and analysis, concept testing and ideation.
 For quantitative research with robust samples and often large scale surveys we use techniques such as on-street or house-to-house surveys, telephone research, postal self-complete surveys, email questionnaires, text message surveys or on-site ipad self-complete surveys.
 Where a qualitative approach is required, our methods include focus groups, creative and co-creation workshops, conflict groups, depth interviews and tele-depths.